This post is still under construction, but is nearly done!

 The information below is a mixture of our interview with Bree and our own knowledge.
-Thank you for listening and learning.
+Thank you for listening, reading, and learning.

 Keeping Their Nails Short